How to make fresh and simple blueberry mojitos with fresh (or frozen) blueberries, white rum, mint, and lime.

 Traditionally, white rum is used to make mojitos.
 The rum you use doesn’t need to break the bank.
 A good quality, reasonably priced white rum will do the trick.

-Fresh Blueberry Mojitos
+Easy Blueberry Mojitos

 Blueberry mojitos are simple to make and only require a few simple, fresh ingredients.
 If you cannot find fresh, sweet blueberries, thawed frozen berries work as a substitute.